Darkle/Roffline/README.md

 - Roffline is not supposed to be exposed to the internet, it is intended to be hosted locally.
 - The default login for the admin page is:
-  - username: `admin`
+  - Username: `admin`
-  - password: `foo`
+  - Password: `foo`

 #### TODO:

-- Finish writing unit & integration tests.
-Also write some e2e tests.
+- Finish writing unit & integration & e2e tests.

 #### Tech Stack: